qiskit-community/qiskit-metal/README.md

 [Qiskit Metal Tutorials](https://github.com/Qiskit/qiskit-metal/blob/main/tutorials/) repository or [Qiskit Metal Documentation](https://qiskit-community.github.io/qiskit-metal/tut/).

-## Authors and Citation
-Qiskit Metal is the work of [many people](https://github.com/Qiskit/qiskit-metal/pulse/monthly) who contribute to the project at different levels.
-Metal was conceived and developed by [Zlatko Minev](https://www.zlatko-minev.com) at IBM; then co-led with Thomas McConkey.
-If you use Qiskit Metal, please cite as per the included [BibTeX file](https://github.com/Qiskit/qiskit-metal/blob/main/Qiskit_Metal.bib).
-For icon attributions, see [here](https://github.com/Qiskit/qiskit-metal/blob/main/qiskit_metal/_gui/_imgs/icon_attributions.txt).

 ---

 # Big Picture Architecutre Overview

 ### Diagram

 The **Qiskit Metal** codebase is organized into several key modules, each with a distinct role in enabling the design, analysis, and visualization of quantum circuits.
-Below is an overview of the primary components and their interactions:
+Below is an overview of the primary components and their interactions, discussed deeper in the [Architecture Readme](README_ARCH.md) and the docs:

 ```mermaid
    %%{init: {"flowchart": {"htmlLabels": true}, 'theme':'forest'} }%%